Hatemoji: A Test Suite and Adversarially-Generated Dataset for Benchmarking and Detecting Emoji-based Hate: Target Models

 \section{Target Models}

 In each round we assessed two candidate model architectures.
-The first is an uncased DeBERTa base model with a sequence classification head \citep{He2020}.
-DeBERTa has been shown to improve on BERT \citep{Devlin2018} and RoBERTa \citep{Liu2019} models by incorporating a disentangled attention mechanism and enhanced mask decoder.
-However, emoji are likely relatively sparse in DeBERTa's pre-training material which includes English Wikipedia, Book Corpus \citep{Zhu2015} and a subset of CommonCrawl \citep{Trinh2018}.
-The second candidate is an uncased BERTweet model with a sequence classification head where the RoBERTa training procedure was repeated on 850M English Tweets using a custom vocabulary, which may mean it is more `emoji-aware' \citep{Nguyen2020}.
+The first is an uncased DeBERTa base model (134M params) with a sequence classification head \citep{heDeBERTaDecodingenhanced2021}.
+DeBERTa has been shown to improve on BERT \citep{devlinBERTPretraining2019} and RoBERTa \citep{liuRoBERTaRobustly2019} models by incorporating a disentangled attention mechanism and enhanced mask decoder.
+However, emoji are likely relatively sparse in DeBERTa's pre-training material which includes English Wikipedia, Book Corpus \citep{zhuAligningBooks2015} and a subset of CommonCrawl.
+DeBERTa uses the BPE-encoding method so the tokenizer can encode emoji as unique tokens.
+The second candidate is an uncased BERTweet model (135M params) with a sequence classification head where the RoBERTa training procedure was repeated on 850M English Tweets using a custom vocabulary \citep{nguyenBERTweetPretrained2020}.
+BERTweet tokenizes emoji by first translating them to text representations using the \texttt{emoji} package.
+These word representations are derived from the Unicode Standard, so for example \emoji{crying_face} becomes \texttt{:crying\_face:}.

-Upsampling ratios are evaluated for each new round of training data with increments of $1,5,10,100$.
-For the R1--4 data, we carry forward the upsampling from \citet{Vidgen2021}: R1 is upsampled five times, R2 is upsampled 100 times, R3 is upsampled once, and R4 is upsampled once.
+Upsampling ratios are evaluated for each new round of training data with multipliers of $1,5,10,100$.
+For the R1--4 data, we carry forward the upsampling from \citet{vidgenLearningWorst2021}: R1 is upsampled five times, R2 is upsampled 100 times, R3 is upsampled once, and R4 is upsampled once.
 Combining the model architectures and upsampling ratios gives 8 candidate models for each round's target model.
-All models were implemented using the \texttt{transformers} library \citep{Wolf2019}.
-All models were trained for 3 epochs with early stopping based on the dev set loss, a learning rate of 2e-5 and a weighted Adam optimizer.
-Training took approximately 7 hours for each BERTweet model and 15 hours for each DeBERTa model using 8 GPUs on the JADE2 supercomputer.
+All models were implemented using the \texttt{transformers} library \citep{wolfHuggingFaceTransformers2020}.
+All models were trained for 3 epochs with early stopping based on the dev set loss, a learning rate of $2e-5$ and a weighted Adam optimizer.
+Other hyperparameters were set to HuggingFace defaults.
+We train and evaluate each model once and report results for this single run.
+Training took approximately 7 hours for each BERTweet model and 15 hours for each DeBERTa model using 8 NVIDIA Tesla V100 GPU on the JADE2 supercomputer.